 To defer means that you postpone registering for classes for a period of time.
-There are two types of deferments available to BYU Students: Leave of Absence and LDS Mission Deferment.
+There are two types of deferments available to BYU Students: Leave of Absence and Mission Deferment.

 Leave of Absence

-- Reapplication for admission: If you fail to enroll in classes before the add/drop deadline of the consecutive major semester, you will have to reapply for admission as a former student by the appropriate deadlines.
+- Reapplication for admission: If you fail to attend at least one semester/term in an academic year, you'll have to reapply for admission as a former student by the appropriate deadlines.
 Readmission is NOT guaranteed.

 *NOTE: If you attend another school during your leave of absence, remember to send an updated transcript to BYU so your credits can be applied to your BYU record.
 If you do not attend another school, your academic status will remain the same as it was when you took your leave of absence.